 The Project will connect into the PacifiCorp power grid at the PacifiCorp Freezeout Substation in Carbon County, WY, approximately 34.5 miles west of the generating facility via the Last Mile Transmission Project.

-Construction of the Last Mile Transmission Project is expected to begin in January 2023 and works on the Boswell Springs Wind Project will be underway in June 2023 with commercial operation planned for Q4 2024 for an initial term of 30 years.
+Construction of the Last Mile Transmission Project has begun in January 2023 and works on the Boswell Springs Wind Project have been underway since June 2023 with commercial operation planned for Q4 2024 for an initial term of 30 years.